 There’s no danger of becoming bored as before each race the horses are paraded in the enclosure, the race then takes place and is then replayed on the giant screen.
 Races start at 30 minute intervals and in between a band play live music, it’s all very jolly.
-There’s champagne and wine bars but as it was hot we quenched our thirst with pints of lager and tucked into giant hot dogs (tonight being our only concession to western food).
+There’s champagne and wine bars but as it was hot we quenched our thirst with pints of lager and tucked into giant hot dogs (this evening being our only concession to western food).

 During Race 7 a horse pulled up lame and it was impressive to observe the animal’s welfare was attended to promptly.
 Stewards erected privacy screens around the horse and a land rover with a horse box ambulance arrived quickly and the horse was driven away to the vets.
 An announcement at the end of the race meeting stated that thankfully the horse had recovered and all was well.

 The race meeting finished at 11.15 pm and we’d had a splendid time even though we didn’t win any money!
 Our selected horses were never last, our best result was third but it didn’t matter we’d had so much fun.